 Discussions of social problems are everywhere.
 They’re mentioned in Instagram and Twitter posts, news reports, and political speeches.
 We see them dramatized in movies, TV shows, and YouTube videos.
 Therefore, you come into this course already familiar with many of the issues we will discuss, and they may personally affect you.
 The course offers fascinating new ways to understand these important topics, exposing you to the hidden stories behind social problems.

 There are 13 written homework assignments throughout the semester that are due on the dates indicated below.
-For the ones based on chapters from my book, you are to answer any three questions of your choosing from those listed at the end of the chapter.
+You are to answer any three questions of your choosing from those listed in the section titled “What Do You Know Now?” at the end of each chapter.

-To be eligible for full credit on each written assignment (3 points), please post before class starts and follow these guidelines:
+To be eligible for full credit (3 points per write-up), you must post your work before class starts and follow these guidelines:

 - Number your responses.